 The competition is open to all students attending Queen’s University in any program or faculty.

 All registered Queen’s students are eligible to enter.
-To register, please send an email with your name, contact information, and your faculty/department to email@example.com.
-Registration will close on Sunday, March 21, 2021 at midnight.
+To register, please send an email with your name, contact information, and your faculty/department to firstname.lastname@example.org.
+Registration will be open until February 3, 2022, at 11 PM.

 Registration is limited.
 Once registration is full ,additional registrants will be placed on a waiting list in order of receipt of their applications.
 Competitors will be notified via email that their registration has been accepted.